e2eSolutionArchitect/troubleshoot/kubernetes/k8s-quick-intro.md

  ## Pod
- A SINGLE INSTANCE of an application.
-The smallest object in k8s.
+ - A SINGLE INSTANCE of an application.
+ - The smallest object in k8s.
+ - K8s DOESN'T deploy container directly on nodes.
+Container is encapsulated into POD (k8s object)
+ - pod generally has one-to-one relationship with containers. we do scale up or scale down for pods. not containers.
+ - there can be more than one container in a single pod but it is NOT recommended.
+ - In multi-container pod case , when we need a helper container/side car container for data puller/data pusher then only we use multi-container.
+ -

  ## ReplicaSet
  Responsible for the availability of a specified number of identical pods